Bovine beauty in artistic focus

-BENGALURU: While growing up, artist Vidya Shree did not get permission from her father to pursue art as a profession.
+KOCHI: While growing up, artist Vidya Shree did not get permission from her father to pursue art as a profession.
 But now, being a self-taught artist, she is known for her wooden cow head paintings inspired by Eduppu Kala in Kerala.
-She is conducting a workshop for this art form on January 11.

 The Bengaluru-based artist has been interested in art since childhood, and indulged in self-learning of different art forms through travel and informal events.
 A fan of Tanjore painting in Tanjavore or lantern making in Vietnam, she invests time to meet the artists and spends time with them, learning the intricacies of the ancient art during her travels.
 While pursuing science in college, Shree used to sell her art at cottage shops and the profit she earned would become her pocket money.
 An HR professional, she is planning to come up with her solo exhibition this year.